UtkarshRedd/Product-Popularity-Calculator/README.md

 # Product-Popularity-Calculator
-The main objective of this project is to design a Machine Learning pipeline that calculates the popularity of products from clickstream data obtained from the iOS, Android, and Web apps.
+The main objective of this project is to design a Machine Learning pipeline that calculates the popularity of products from clickstream data obtained from the iOS, Android, and Web apps of the popular e-retail platform - Tira.
 This project had three main functionalities as shown in the diagram below: -

 ## Project Overview